The new Raspberry Pi B Plus range

 The full specification for the HAT is on https://github.com/raspberrypi/hats and an expansion board can only be called a HAT if it meets these specifications:

 - It conforms to the basic add-on board requirements

 - It has a valid ID EEPROM (including vendor info, GPIO map and valid device tree information).

 - It has a full-size 40W GPIO connector.

 - It follows the HAT mechanical specification

 - It uses a GPIO connector that spaces the HAT between 10mm and 12mm from the Pi (i.e. uses spacers between 10mm and 12mm).

-- If back powering via the GPIO connector the HAT must be able to supply a minimum of 1.3A continuously to the Pi (but ability to supply 2A continuously recommended).
+- If back powering via the GPIO connector the HAT must be able to supply a minimum of 1.3A continuously to the Pi (but the ability to supply 2A continuously is recommended).

 - HATs cannot be stacked on the Raspberry Pi (confirmed in forum posts from the moderators at the Raspberry Pi Foundation)

 All of our previous Raspberry Pi expansion boards can be stacked to allow you to mix and match the inputs/outputs/expansion options you require so we would not be allowed to call our new Raspberry Pi B+ boards ‘HATs’ as they are stackable expansion boards.